Jerome-analyst/Excel-Project-Coffee-Shop-Insights-Batangas/README.md

 ## Project Overview

-This project scrapes real-time data from Google Maps using Python and the Google Places API to gather insights about coffee shops in **Batangas City, Philippines**.
+This project scrapes real-time data from Google Maps using Instant Scraper and the Google Places API to gather insights about coffee shops in **Batangas City, Philippines**.
 The extracted data includes business names, ratings, and the number of reviews.
 It is then cleaned, organized in Excel, and visualized to reveal patterns and trends in local café popularity.

 ![Web Scraping Illustration](https://github.com/Jerome-analyst/Web-Scraping-Case-Study-Mapping-Coffee-Shops-in-Batangas-City/blob/main/What%20is%20web%20scraping%20.png)